sandeepg98/java-datamunger-assignment-step1-stackroute/readme.md

 	i.
 Get only file name from the query string.

-		Input String : select * from ipl.csv where season > 2014 and city ='Bangalore'
+		Input String : select * from ipl.csv where season > 2014 and city = 'Bangalore'
 		Output String : ipl.csv

 	ii.
 Get only base part(before `where` word) of the query from the given query string.

-		Input String : select * from ipl.csv where season > 2014 and city ='Bangalore'
+		Input String : select * from ipl.csv where season > 2014 and city = 'Bangalore'
 		Output String : select * from ipl.csv

 	iii.
 Get only filter part(after `where` word) of the query from the given query string.

-		Input String : select * from ipl.csv where season > 2014 and city ='Bangalore'
+		Input String : select * from ipl.csv where season > 2014 and city = 'Bangalore'
 		Output String : season > 2014 and city ='bangalore'

 	iv.
 As there will be multiple conditions, seperate each condition and display in different line.

-	    Input String : select * from ipl.csv where season > 2014 and city ='Bangalore'
+	    Input String : select * from ipl.csv where season > 2014 and city = 'Bangalore'
 		Output String :
 	                	          season > 2014
                                   city ='bangalore'